fitplot/fitplot/README.md

 - Build a feature
 - Open a pull request into `main`
 - Complete the review loop with a squash-and-merge
-- Watch your commit build and deploy on Fly.io in GitHub Actions
+- Watch your commit build and deploy on Fly.io via GitHub Actions